Marvell456/Face-Recognition-Ultra/README.md

    python main.py

 # Future Improvements
-- Work as a attendence saver
+- Work as an attendance saver
 - Improve recognition accuracy
 - Improve the speed of the recognition
-- Add more features, such as: saving every detected 'unknown' face into a seperate window to either: supervise or add as a new 'known' face
+- Add more features, such as: saving every detected 'unknown' face into a separate window to either supervise or add as a new 'known' face

 # Why I Built This
-I built this program to gain more insights on machine learning and face detection.
+I built this program to gain more insights into machine learning and face detection.
 I also tried adding more features to further refine my coding skills in using multiple libraries and models.